A detailed article answering the question: “Is Thailand safe to travel?”, including lots of safety travel tips for Thailand in Southeast Asia.

 When heading away from the big cities of Thailand, you’ll get to witness the more rural areas of Thailand and immerse yourself in real, authentic culture.

-Here are a few safety tips to keep in mind when traveling to rural areas of Thailand, such as the mountains or the countryside.
+Here are a few safety tips to keep in mind when traveling to rural areas of Thailand, such as the mountains, national parks, or the countryside.

 - Animals in rural areas of Thailand may have rabies, so avoid animal contact and get vaccinated before heading out there.